suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 configuration data. {{image-layout}} shows an example layout of a microcontroller flash area.

-- Microcontroller Design: Code on microcontrollers cannot be executed from an arbitrary place in flash memory, execute-in-place, without extra software development and design efforts.
+- Microcontroller Design: Code on microcontrollers typically cannot be executed from an arbitrary place in flash memory without extra software development and design efforts.
 Hence, developers often compile firmware such that the bootloader can execute the code from a specific location in flash memory.
-Often, the primary slot is used for this purpose.
+Often, the location where the to-be-booted firmware image is found is called "primary slot".

-When the encrypted firmware image has been transferred to the device, it will typically be stored in a staging area, in the secondary slot in our example.
+When the encrypted firmware image has been transferred to the device, it will typically be stored in a dedicated area called the "secondary slot".

 At the next boot, the bootloader will recognize a new firmware image and will start decrypting the downloaded image sector-by-sector and will swap it with